makrai/notes/shickel17-hashtag-healthcare.md

     health domain with regards to textual language modeling and classification, and can be used to help train mental health models and systems
 * We quantify the similarity between the two domains using transfer learning
-  * training models on one domain (i.e. social media text)
+  * training models on one domain (ie social media text)
-  * fine-tuning them on another target domain (i.e.  mental health text)
+  * fine-tuning them on another target domain (ie mental health text)
   * in the context of deep learning
+* We
-* We train deep learning models on a large dataset of annotated text from Twitter, and transfer the underlying language model and learned representation to the task of predicting the
+  train deep learning models on a large dataset of annotated text from Twitter, and transfer the underlying language model and learned representation to the task of predicting the
   * valence of mental health journal text
-  * objective change in mental health as gauged by evidence-based mental health measures
+  * objective change in mental health as gauged [estimated] by evidence-based mental health measures
 * improved performance for emotional valence prediction

 # Methods 3